Fabriquartz/ember-railio-grid/README.md

 #### Filtering

 You could optional add a filtering bar, where you can filter the content by each col. For a given content, it will use the build-in filterer.
-When using the api for getting the content, the api should handle the paginating.
+When using the api for getting the content, the api should handle the filtering.

 ```handlebars
 {{data-grid content=list